ellisonch/ellisonch.github.io/_posts/2015-02-05-analysis-of-a-brute-force-shuffle.md

 </figure>

 This algorithm works and is relatively simple.
-In contrast, here is a much fast algorithm ([Fisher-Yates](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)) for doing the same thing:
+In contrast, here is a much faster algorithm ([Fisher-Yates](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)) for doing the same thing:

 <figure>
 {% highlight c %}